Portugal’s 2023 State Budget: Update on Crypto in Portugal

 Why is Portugal best for cryptocurrency traders?

-In many countries around the world, cryptocurrency investment and trading are facing ever-tightening regulation.
-This can cause problems specifically for investors in the US, where having American residence can create difficulties, especially during the coin mining process.
+In many countries around the world, cryptocurrency investment and trading are facing ever-tightening regulations.
+This can cause problems specifically for crypto investors in the US, where having American residence can create difficulties, especially during the coin mining process.

 Cryptocurrency regulation around the world

-Cryptocurrencies have come under increased scrutiny in many countries in recent years, particularly in countries such as the US, there have been calls for increased regulation.
+Cryptocurrencies have come under increased scrutiny in many countries in recent years, particularly in countries such as the US, where there have been calls for increased regulation.

 As a result, ICOs (initial coin offerings) will not accept those with US addresses or residences.
 For this reason, it makes sense to obtain residency or even citizenship in a cryptocurrency-friendly country like Portugal.

 The non-habitual tax regime means Portugal is tax-friendly for investors

-The Portuguese government has brought in a number of different incentives to ensure that the country offers investors optimal conditions to succeed.
+The government has brought in a number of different incentives to ensure that the country offers investors optimal conditions to succeed.

 This includes the NHR regime, which allows special allowances for startups and investors of high cultural and economic worth.

 Insurance against future change

-In order to acquire residency and subsequently citizenship in Portugal, it is not required that investors relocate to the country, as the Golden Visa program has a “stay requirement” (number of days required to maintain residency) of just 7 days per year.
+In order to acquire residency and, subsequently, citizenship in Portugal, it is not required that investors relocate to the country, as the Golden Visa program has a “stay requirement” (number of days required to maintain residency) of just seven days per year – this is one of the key advantages of the Golden Visa program.

-This can be particularly useful for cryptocurrency traders, as it can provide extra security against future regulation in their home countries.
-Applicants can invest in the Golden Visa scheme as a way to ensure they will have more opportunities open to them in the future, for both themselves and their children.
+The Golden Visa can be particularly useful for cryptocurrency traders, as it can provide extra security against future regulations in their home countries.
+Applicants can invest in the Golden Visa scheme as a way to ensure they will have more opportunities open to them in the future for both themselves and their children.

 How does Portuguese law apply to cryptocurrency investors?

 Income tax for cryptocurrency in Portugal

-Individuals who earn a salary in cryptocurrency are not charged income tax.
-However, companies based in Portugal who pay their employees in cryptocurrency are required to pay income tax.
+Individuals who earn a salary in cryptocurrency are not charged income tax -in other words, it will not be considered taxable income.
+However, companies based in Portugal that pay their employees in cryptocurrency are required to pay income tax.